Embodied Carbon Resources

 The Buy Clean California Act, AB262, states the Department of General Services (DGS) is required to establish and publish the maximum acceptable Global Warming Potential (GWP).
 It targets embedded carbon emissions of structural steel (hot-rolled sections, hollow structural sections, and plate), carbon steel rebar, flat glass, and mineral wool board insulation.
 These materials must have a GWP that does not exceed the limit set by DGS.

-The Carbon Leadership Forum developed an open source tool to help construction professionals efficiently quantify, report, and reduce embodied carbon.
-The Embodied Carbon Construction Calculator (EC3) is a free tool that allows professionals to find and compare materials, plan and compare buildings, declare products, and verify and audit EPDs for incorporation into full LCA.
+This open source tool to help construction professionals efficiently quantify, report, and reduce embodied carbon.
+Through BuildingTransparency.org professionals can find and compare materials, plan and compare buildings, declare products, and verify and audit EPDs for incorporation into full LCA.

 Life Cycle Assessment of Buildings: Technical Guidance